 To wit, race isn’t biological, let’s stop talking/acting/researching/funding as if it is.

-For much much more on this check out one of my favorite books by one of my favorite scholars: Fatal Invention by Dorothy Roberts
+For much much more on this, and the source of the spirometer cystic fibrosis example, check out one of my favorite books by one of my favorite scholars: Fatal Invention by Dorothy Roberts

 For a shorter read on race Biology, check out this May 2013 article by Merlin Chowkwanyun in The Atlantic